-The electricity industry is comprised of three main groups: retailers, distribution entities and generators.
+The electricity industry is comprised of three main entities: retailers, distributors and generators.
 Retailers deal directly with electricity customers, handling customer service, billing and purchasing electricity from generators on behalf of their customers.
-Distribution entities are responsible for conducting activities important to customers such as reading meters, connecting and disconnecting premises and maintaining the distribution network.
+Distribution entities are responsible for activities such as reading meters, connecting and disconnecting premises and maintaining the distribution network.

-The Code governs the relationship between electricity retailers and distribution entities, to ensure that requests for service from retailers (referred to as service orders) are met in a timely fashion by distribution entities.
-Clause 5.7 of the Code specifies the criteria and timeframes that distribution entities must meet when fulfilling a service order request.
+The Code governs the relationship between electricity retailers and distributors, to ensure that requests for service from retailers (referred to as service orders) are met in a timely fashion by distributors.
+Clause 5.7 of the Code specifies the criteria and timeframes that distributors must meet when fulfilling a service order request.